spacetelescope/jdaviz/docs/imviz/displayimages.rst

 Pan/Zoom and Linked Pan/Zoom
 ============================

-Linked pan zoom is an Imviz-specific feature that allows the user to Pan and Zoom images in multiple different viewers simultaneously.
+Linked Pan/Zoom is an Imviz-specific feature that allows the user to pn and zoom images in multiple different viewers simultaneously.
 This works by matching images based on the way they are linked together.
-Images are linked by pixels on load time, but you can re-link them via WCS using `~jdaviz.configs.imviz.helper.Imviz.link_data`.
+Images are linked by pixels on load time, but you can re-link them via WCS using :ref:`imviz-link-control`.

 Regular Pan/Zoom is also available and is used in a similar way as other Jdaviz tools.